-My name is Jess and I live in the Santa Cruz Mountains of California with my wonderful husband (Ryan) and son (Wyatt).
+My name is Jess and I live in the Santa Cruz Mountains of California with my wonderful husband Ryan and our two boys Wyatt and Micah (our brand new addition).
 We live on a property just under an acre among the redwoods.
-We have fruit trees, a garden, chickens, and two border collies.
+We have fruit trees, a garden, chickens, and a border collie.
 While it’s a longer commute to live up here and much more yard work than a home in town would be, we wouldn’t trade it for anything!

 In this blog I will be writing on the topics of: homesteading, family, and health.
 While I would in no way consider myself an expert in any of these areas, I do have a passion about learning and crafting new ideas.
 I figured I would start to document my journey with the hope that it may help or inspire others.